TROVE

 • Read-only by design.
 Trove cannot upload, modify, or delete any file.
 The server has no filesystem write paths.

 • Local network by default.
 The server is reachable from your LAN.
 On a typical home setup behind NAT the public internet can't reach it.
+No data leaves your home; no data center is in the loop.
 Pass --bind 127.0.0.1 to restrict to this machine only.

 • No telemetry, no CDNs, no external requests.
 The page makes zero outbound calls.
 Auditable by reading the source.